Happy New Year, guys!

 From device to device, make the process of training a network to be a distributed job.

 The following photo shows the smart reply process.
-A deep RNN is need when generating intelligent reply messages.
+A deep RNN is needed when generating intelligent reply messages.

 Two examples of Smart Reply, found on the Internet: